zabbasi/website/content/docs/components/jupyter.md

 ```

-  * Create service account jupyter-notebook from the following manifest in a file named jupyterNotebook.yaml and then deploy it:
+  * Write the service account `jupyter-notebook` from the following manifest in a file named jupyterNotebook.yaml and then deploy it:
 ```
 apiVersion: v1
 kind: ServiceAccount